philpennock/etc-vagrant/README.md

 In addition, if `http_proxy` is a current environment variable when you invoke Vagrant, then the value will be propagated into the guest.

+If you have a command in your path called `not_at_home` and it returns false, then you might experience breakage as the install scripts for apt-based systems try to configure an HTTP proxy of `http://cheddar.lan:3142`, which is specific to my environment.
+For me, that's an `apt-cacher-ng` instance.

 ## openssh